+Cyber actors typically compromise devices with weak authentication, unpatched firmware or other software vulnerabilities, or employ brute force attacks on devices with default usernames and passwords, says FBI.
 The absence of encryption, coupled with an inability to patch vulnerabilities as they occur, is a major shortcoming of many Internet of Things devices available in today’s market, according to Ian Lyte, security consultant at Protection Group International (PGI), who prepared the challenge.
 “If you have something that can’t be upgraded and a vulnerability is found, if you have an internet-connected device at home or in a car, that can’t be updated, once that vulnerability has been found, there is nothing you can do,” Lyte said.

 The scenario, enacted as part of the Cyber Security Challenge 2017, saw six groups of aspiring cyber defenders break into a GPS tracking device to be installed into a fleet of cars owned by a fictional car leasing company.
 Through the device, they were able to breach the company’s internal computer network and book a ride in one of the firm’s luxury vehicles, bypassing all approval and registration procedures.“Once they reach the end of the game, they will have a presence on the internal network of the company.
 They can go and see finance, they can transfer money, they can try to target specific individuals,” Lyte explained.
 “They have complete control of what they can do in that network, they can go and sit there, they can visit other servers, and they have got passwords and other credentials.
 It’s exactly the same as somebody coming in and plugging a laptop in.”